Stools cause a stink in the bathroom

 Originally Published: May 9, 2003 - Last Updated / Reviewed On: June 15, 2015

 I am living in a residence hall, and I never realized this until now, but my bowel movements are really smelly.
 It has gotten to a point where if I don't find a place to do it secretly, it becomes a great source of embarrassment.
 Could I be eating something that causes my bowel movements to be really smelly?

 You and your feces are not alone: all excrement has some odor, although the degree to which these scents are found offensive varies from nose to nose.
-These points are important because you say that you've only noticed the bad smell of your bowel movements now that you're living in a residence hall with what appears to be a communal bathroom.
+This is good to keep in mind since you mention that you've only noticed the bad smell of your bowel movements now that you're living in a residence hall (with what appears to be a communal bathroom).
 Before going into potential causes of abnormally foul-smelling feces, you need to think about whether yours is really all that abnormal, or instead, if you're just one of many on your floor who may share this common concern.
 When you use the bathroom, is the smell unpleasant enough that you have to open a window, if there is one, or spray air freshener each and every time?
 Do other people complain about the smell?